 Only two of the studies included participants who had received a flu vaccination.
 The effects of elderberry supplementation did not appear to be significantly altered by vaccination status.

-Researchers note that elderberries contain certain chemicals which can produce gastric issues such as nausea, vomiting and diarrhea, especially in children.
-These chemicals occur less in the berries than other parts of the plant, but can vary due to growing conditions.
+The meta-analysis researchers note that elderberries contain certain chemicals which can produce gastric issues such as nausea, vomiting and diarrhea, especially in children.
+These chemicals occur less in the berries than other parts such as the bark and leaves of the plant, but can vary due to growing conditions and varieties.
 They point out that the chemicals in question are volatile and “risk of toxicity is eliminated when the berries are cooked or otherwise exposed to heat, making sufficiently cooked elderberry products safe to consume.”

-All of the studies reported usage of standardized, commercially available, elderberry extract.
+All of the key studies reported usage of standardized, commercially available, elderberry extract.
 No gastric issues were reported in these studies.
-However, caution should be used if one chooses to utilize home prepared products.
+However, caution should be used if an individual chooses to utilize home prepared products.

-While each of the studies was small, the consistency of results led researchers to conclude “supplementation with a standardized elderberry extract is significantly effective at reducing the total duration and severity of upper respiratory symptoms.”
+While study sizes were small, the consistency of results led the meta-analysis researchers to conclude “supplementation with a standardized elderberry extract is significantly effective at reducing the total duration and severity of upper respiratory symptoms.”
 They further assert that while the effect is larger among patients with influenza, all patients experience a reduction in symptoms regardless of the underlying cause.

-For those with upper respiratory symptoms due to viral infections, the authors’ findings show the benefits of using elderberry supplementation as an alternate approach that could reduce antibiotic misuse, and in routine cold and flu cases, serve as a potentially safer alternative to prescription drugs.
+For those with upper respiratory symptoms due to viral infections, these findings show the benefits of using elderberry supplementation as an alternate approach that could reduce antibiotic misuse, and in routine cold and flu cases, serve as a potentially safer alternative to prescription or over-the-counter medications.

-Hawkins J, Baker C, Cherry L, Dunne E. Black elderberry (Sambucus nigra) supplementation effectively treats upper respiratory symptoms: A meta-analysis of randomized, controlled clinical trials https://doi.org/10.1016/j.ctim.2018.12.004
+- Hawkins J, Baker C, Cherry L, Dunne E. Black elderberry (Sambucus nigra) supplementation effectively treats upper respiratory symptoms: A meta-analysis of randomized, controlled clinical trials.
+Complementary Therapies in Medicine. https://doi.org/10.1016/j.ctim.2018.12.004.